LogoFlexColorScheme

 Creating branded surfaces - tweet anno 2020, but still valid.

 The above is exactly what FlexColorScheme does when you configure it to use surface blends.
-It also adds different blend modes and variable alpha blend levels, basically just the percentage above, that is then varied per surface type.
-Or with a bit more detail, the different surface blend modes varies the defined alpha blend level value using different fractional factors for different Flutter surface types.
+It also adds different blend modes and variable alpha blend levels, that is then varied per surface type.
+Or with a bit more detail, the different surface blend-modes vary the defined alpha blend-level value using different fractional factors for different Flutter surface types.

 It mainly affects the two main ColorScheme surface colors surface and background, and their derivatives in the ColorScheme.
 However, FlexColorScheme also creates surface blends for the Scaffold background color, and in some modes even for the dialog background color, treating them as their own themed surface colors.

-In addition to being able to blend in primary color into surfaces, starting with version 5, the color of a container, can be blended into its own onColor using a blend level as well.
-This gives the onColor itself a hint of the color it is on, instead of being plain white or black/dark grey.
+In addition to being able to blend in primary color into surfaces, starting with version 5, the color of a container can be blended into its own contrasting "onColor" using a blend-level as well.
+This gives the onColor itself a hint of the color it is on, instead of being plain white or black/dark-gray.
 For onPrimary, onSecondary, onTertiary and onError, it can be turned OFF completely, while still being used by all the other onColors.

-This was added because Material 3 design keeps the onColors for the main colors white in light theme mode, but in dark theme mode that is not the case.
-With this setting you can decide if you follow this principle or not, when you are not using Material 3 seed generate ColorSchemes.
+This was added because Material-3 design keeps the onColors for the main colors white in light theme mode, but in dark theme mode that is not the case.
+With this setting, you can decide if you follow this principle or not, when not using Material-3 seed-generated ColorSchemes.
 When using the seed generated ColorScheme, this depends on the tone mapping in used FlexTones.

 Seed generated ColorSchemes can also use surface blends.
-Since Material 3 style generated color schemes already include a hint of primary color in all neutral tones, it means that they start with some primary color baked in.
-When you add surface blends to them, you further strength the effect.
-Since they don't start at white and almost black, like pure Material 2 surfaces, it means they get much stronger primary color surface blends at same blend level, compared to a none seed generated ColorsScheme.
+Since Material-3 style generated color schemes already include a hint of primary color in all neutral tones, it means that they start with some primary color baked in.
+When you add surface blends to them, you further strengthen the Material-3 blend effect.
+Since they don't start at white and almost black, like pure Material-2 surfaces, it means they get much stronger primary color surface blends at same blend-level, compared to a none seed generated ColorsScheme.
 So be more gentle with the blend level, it is easy to overdo it.

 However, when you "keep" e.g. primary color in a seed generated ColorScheme, its onPrimary color can then use onColor blending.
-Therefore, this setting is not disabled when using Seeded ColorScheme, but using it will only impact onColors belonging to main or container colors being kept at their original input color.
+Therefore, this setting is not disabled when using Seeded ColorScheme.
+However, using it will only impact contrasting "onColors" belonging to the main or container color, that are locked to their original input color.

 The above may sound complicated, but using it is not.
 You can just fiddle with settings until you find something you like.
-The screen recording below show the surface blend modes at same mid-level, and then one of the surface modes from no blend, to maximum blend level.
+The screen recording below shows the surface blend-modes at the same mid-level, and then one of the surface modes from no blend, to maximum blend-level.

 The second screen recording above shows the onColor blending options and levels.
-The onColor impacts the color you should use for text and icons on container surfaces, when you use and place them on its none "on" colored container.
-The impact of this is not so visible above.
+The onColor impacts the color you should use for text and icons on container surfaces when you use them on their none "on" colored container.
+The impact of this is not clearly seen above.
 Generally in an application, they still create a remarkable subtle toned difference.
 Most notice it, but might not be able to immediately explain what causes the difference in how the design is perceived.

 In both cases above, pay attention to effective surface, container colors and their onColors, and how they change.
 Also look at the app to see how it visually changes as blends are varied.